networknt/light-doc/content/en/tutorial/_index.md

      + How to [convert CA-signed certificate to server.keystore][] that can be used by light-4j service
      + Running [light-4j service on port 443][] using iptables
      + How to use [environment variables][] for config values
+     + How to create [self-signed client and server keystore] for light-4j server
+     + How to create [self-signed JWT key and cert] for light-oauth2 and light-4j service

 ### API Styles